 - How these strategies can be integral to overall campaign success

-While each strategy can be effective on its own, we’ve seen that pairing them together is one of the most effective ways to build a strong digital marketing foundation.
+While each strategy can be effective on its own, pairing them together is one of the most effective ways to build a strong digital marketing foundation.

-So, how can paid search (also known as pay-per-click or PPC) and SEO work together?
+So, how can paid search (AKA pay-per-click or PPC) and SEO work together?
 Read on to find out.

 The good news?
 By proactively making sure the paid and organic components of your search engine marketing work together, you can speed up your campaign optimization and boost ROI as a result.

-Here are 8 ways to pair paid search and SEO together successfully.
+Here are 8 ways to pair PPC and SEO together successfully.

 1. Test new keywords

-Keywords are the pillars of both SEO and paid search marketing strategies.
 You can use the same keywords for both.
-However, when the time comes to add new search terms to your campaign, testing them with SEO tactics can be time-consuming and labor-intensive (like writing new content and regularly updating existing posts).
+However, when the time comes to add new search terms to your campaign, testing them with SEO efforts can be time-consuming and labor-intensive (like writing new content and regularly updating existing posts).

 As soon as you see how well a keyword is doing with paid search, you can decide whether it could work for your SEO campaigns and projects.

-Pro tip: When selecting keywords for paid search and SEO efforts, it’s key to keep intent in mind.
+Pro tip: When selecting keywords for SEO and PPC efforts, be sure to keep intent in mind.
 As HubSpot explains, you want to avoid keyword traps, or “words and phrases that sound good, but have dual meanings or a mismatched intent.”

 2. Retarget visitors